sagemath/sagewiki_to_gh-2022-10-10/CorporateIdentity.md

 = Logos and icons =

-You will find here a selection of modern logos and icons for !SageMath.
+You will find here a selection of logos and icons for !SageMath.

 There is also a repository on Github: [[https://github.com/sagemath/artwork | github.com/sagemath/artwork]].